iBERT: Interpretable Embeddings via Sense Decomposition: Method

 \section{Method}

 We present \textbf{iBERT}, a multi-sense encoder that produces interpretable embeddings by design. iBERT can operate as a token-level encoder (pretrained as MLM) or as a sentence encoder (v1–v3) trained with contrastive supervision.
 Each token is encoded as a sparse mixture over static \emph{sense vectors}, which are then pooled to form globally composable sentence embeddings.
 This design enables explicit analysis, control, and manipulation of embeddings.
+In the paper, the usage of term BERT in a sentential context implies Sentence-BERT \cite{reimers-gurevych-2019-sentence}.